-The online master's degree in Instructional Technology delivers a greater understanding of digital-age learning with the skillset to integrate current and emerging technologies into contemporary pre-K–12 and higher education learning environments.
+The online Master of Science in Education with a major in Instructional Technology delivers a greater understanding of digital-age learning with the skillset to integrate current and emerging technologies into contemporary pre-K–12 and higher education learning environments.

 In addition to the master's degree, the program offers Pennsylvania Department of Education certification as an Instructional Technology Specialist.